 Exit strategies

 Private equity funds in Portugal typically employ three primary exit strategies to realize their investments in companies: trade sales, initial public offerings (IPOs), and spin-offs.
-The chosen exit strategy plays a significant role in influencing the potential returns, liquidity, diversification opportunities, professional expertise, institutional backing, and broader economic impact for individual investors.
+The chosen exit strategy significantly influences individual investors’ potential returns, liquidity, diversification opportunities, professional expertise, institutional backing, and broader economic impact.

 Trade sales, the most common exit strategy, involve selling the investment to another company, either a strategic or financial buyer.
 This approach offers relative speed and ease of execution, but it may present challenges in securing a buyer willing to pay a premium price.